SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 Overview
 ========

-Scailium now supports native partition awareness for HDFS foreign tables.
-When a query includes a filter or join predicate on a partition key, Scailium inspects the HDFS directory structure and reads only the relevant partitions — no full scans, no unnecessary data transfer.
+Scailium has introduced optimized support for partitioned foreign tables stored on HDFS-compatible systems.
+This native integration allows Scailium to interpret directory structures as physical partitions.
+During query execution, the engine ‘prunes’ irrelevant data by scanning only the specific folders that match your predicates.
+This ensures high-performance analytics on massive datasets without the cost of unnecessary data ingestion.

 New SQL Syntax
 ==============